For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 It's up to you if you'd like to do this.
 If you don't, or they reject your appeal, there are some alternative sources of cash that are worth exploring:

-1. Student bursaries and grants Before you apply for hardship funding, most unis will require you to have explored bursaries, grants and scholarships.
-But if you haven't, spend some time searching for extra funding that doesn't need to be repaid.
+1. Student bursaries and grants Before you apply for hardship funding, most unis will require you to have explored extra funding such as bursaries, grants and scholarships.
 None of it needs to be repaid and, as our guide to weird bursaries proves, you could be eligible for all kinds of unusual reasons.

 2. Disabled Students' Allowances (DSA) In case you weren't aware, DSA isn't just for students with physical disabilities.
 If you have a sensory impairment, mental health condition, learning difficulty or any medical condition affecting your ability to study, you could be eligible for this non-repayable support.